Jitesh117/jitesh117.github.io/content/blog/how-I-built-the-brainrotLang-interpreter.md

 So that's all folks.
 We now have a working, chaotic brainrot programming language.
 Next up in this series, I'll write about how the compiler and the LSP of this language works!

-Stay unbothered, moisturized,happy, in your lane, focused and keep flourishing!
+Stay unbothered, moisturized, happy, in your lane, focused and keep flourishing!